HunoPPC-NG/Dhewm3-for-EGL_Wrap-AmigaOS4/README.md

 - Replaced most usages of strncpy() with something safer to prevent buffer overflows (remaining cases should be safe)
 - Support loading some mods known to need fs_game_base d3xp via Mods menu (currently, The Lost Mission and LibreCoop d3xp are supported)
 - Disable assertion in idSampleDecoderLocal::DecodeOGG() that triggered when starting a new Classic Doom3 game
-- Versions of compatible MODS (One individual executable per Module):
+- Versions of compatible MODS (One individual executable per Module by HunoPPC 2022):
   * LibreCoop
   * The Lost Mission
   * Classic Doom3